 “Ever seen…SEAS…like THIS?”

 John’s real question, unspoken, hung between them.
-What were the right words to say?
+What were the right words?
 A sting of anguish burned through his core.
 All of the men.
 All of their families.
 John was from his generation.
 John knew him.
 He would know if he tried to hide the truth.

 McSorely jerked his head, a tight shake.
-Shouted back one word.
 “No!”

 John’s mouth hardened.
 Comprehension spread across his face.